-- 3 mg/kg of arsenic, 10 mg/kg of lead, 1 mg/kg of cadmium in added flavours
+- 3 mg/kg of arsenic, 10 mg/kg of lead, 1 mg/kg of cadmium in added flavors

-- 03 g/ kg 3,4-benzopyrene in flavoured products and beverages
+- 03 g/ kg 3,4-benzopyrene in flavored products and beverages

 The following questions still remain unclear:

-- Do the regulations on labelling of flavourings oblige producers to declare whether it is natural aroma (traditional food preparation methods such as natural lemon flavour) or obtained by artificial substances/processes?
+- Do the regulations on labeling of flavorings oblige producers to declare whether it is natural aroma (traditional food preparation methods such as natural lemon flavor) or obtained by artificial substances/processes?

 - Is it mandatory to label aromas derived from genetically modified organisms?

 - Is the use of aromatic agents regulated in detail?

 Various colors are added to foodstuffs to change the way they look natural and make them more appealing.
 People now associate the color of food with its health benefits; for our ancestors, it would be an indicator of something toxic or unsafe!
 The most appealing food colors, i.e. that makes you more hungry, are said to be green and red, while the least appetizing is blue.